GSA/plainlanguage.gov/_pages/training/introductory-classes.md

 - 10–30 minute overview of the Plain Writing Act of 2010
 - Assessment of benefits of using plain language

-## Schedule a class

-Please [contact us](mailto:{{ site.email }}) to request training at least 3 months before you want to schedule the class.
+## Request training

+We schedule classes on a first-come, first-served basis, depending on trainer availability.
+Please request training **at least 3 months** in advance.

+You must have a .gov or .mil email address to register.
+[Complete this form](https://goo.gl/forms/fRsKV5i9bwvOTeE73) or email us (if you can’t access Google Apps).

 Let us know:

 - Which federal agency you work for
+- Where your office is located
-- Which classes you'd prefer
+- Which class you're interested in
 - Which month or specific date you'd like the classes - we schedule about 3 months in advance
-- How many students will take the class (20—35 people per session is a good number)
+- How many federal employees will attend (20—35 people per session is a good number)

 After reviewing your request, a trainer will email you to set up the details.
 Please keep in mind that all of our trainers are volunteers.